Bible translations into Hindi and Urdu

 Urdu copies of the Bible in Roman, Devanagari, and Nastaliq scripts (published by the Bible Society of India).

-The modern Hindi and Urdu standards are highly mutually intelligible in colloquial form, but use different scripts when written, and have lesser mutually intelligibility in literary forms.
-The history of Bible translations into Hindi and Urdu is closely linked, with the early translators of the Hindustani language simply producing the same version with different scripts: Devanagari and Nastaliq, as well as Roman.
+The modern Hindi and Urdu standards are highly mutually intelligible in colloquial form, but use different scripts when written, and have less mutual intelligibility in literary forms.
+The history of Bible translations into Hindi and Urdu is closely linked, with the early translators of the Hindustani language simply producing the same version with different scripts: Devanagari and Nastaliq, as well as their romanisations.

 The Hindustani translations of the Bible produced by Benjamin Schultze and Henry Martyn became the basis for subsequent versions published by various scholars.